tych0/tycho.pizza/src/blog/2010/10/conky-clementine.md

+---
-title=Rendering your current Clementine track in Conky date=2010-10-23 tags=conky, clementine, script
+title: Rendering your current Clementine track in Conky
-%%%%%%%
+date: 2010-10-23
+tags: conky, clementine, script
+---

 I've been using [Clementine][1] as a replacement for Amarok for the last few months (it's fairly feature complete, and you don't have to have